Plaintiffs in Mexico Yahoo case say will appeal court ruling

-MEXICO CITY Two Mexican firms embroiled in a contractual dispute with Yahoo Inc will appeal a court ruling that overturned an earlier $2.75 billion (1.81 billion pounds) judgment in their favour, a director of the companies said on Friday.
+MEXICO CITY May 17 Two Mexican firms embroiled in a contractual dispute with Yahoo Inc will appeal a court ruling that overturned an earlier $2.75 billion judgment in their favor, a director of the companies said on Friday.

 Yahoo announced the decision by the Mexican appellate court on Thursday.
 Both Worldwide Directories S.A. de C.V. and Ideas Interactivas S.A. de C.V. will contest the ruling, said Carlos Bazan-Canabal, a director at the companies.